Introduction:

 Considerations

-By following these steps and considering the legal requirements, you can successfully draft the Articles of Incorporation for your organization.
-This will help ensure that your organization is legally compliant and well-structured from the start.
+By following these steps and considering the legal requirements, you can successfully draft the Articles of Incorporation for your organisation.
+This will help ensure that your organisation is legally compliant and well-structured from the start.

 Dos and don’ts of completing an application to incorporate a CIC